processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## install_fallback

-Install the database from a fallback file
+Install Mnesia database from a binary backup file

+The binary backup file is installed as fallback: it will be used to restore the database at the next ejabberd start.
+This means that, after running this command, you have to restart ejabberd.
+This command requires less memory than
+			'restore'.

 __Arguments:__